Get to Know Chapala & Ajijic

 Bus: Local buses are also available.
 Ask for the information at your hotel.

-If you are not being met by your hotel, the taxi kiosk is just outside customs.
-Buy a ticket to Ajijic for about $30 US.
+If you are not being met by your hotel, the taxi kiosk is just before you exit customs.
 Fares are set so no haggling is required.
 Be sure that your hotel has provided you with their address and directions.

 Be sure to secure your hotel reservations well in advance.